 When it comes to secondary insurance, avoiding claim denials and payment delays all comes down to the coordination of benefits (COB).
 It’s critical that you confirm which insurance plan is the primary plan and whether that plan is active.
 Once it’s time to submit that claim to the secondary insurance, make sure you include every detail from the primary insurer, including remittance and EOB.

 While there may be a lot of twists and turns when billing multiple insurers, having a reliable RCM platform can ease the burden.
-With Gentem, you’ll be able to increase your reimbursements with more accurate claims that are filed faster.
-Our real-time eligibility checks will verify insurance in seconds, providing accurate results that support your revenue cycle and strengthen your practice’s bottom line.
+With Gentem’s AI-powered platform and automated claim edits, you’ll be able to increase your reimbursements with more accurate claims that are filed faster.

 Ready to see Gentem’s powerful RCM software in action?
-Book a demo today and see how it can help you increase your revenue by an average of 20%.
+Book a demo today and see how it can save you time and increase your revenue.